CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 ## **Features**

-All the features in Inbx_0 are performed by typing in commands in the command line.
+Inbx_0 can perform multiple different functions based on various commands that you type into the command line.
 There is a certain command format for each command and the general format can be described as such:

 **Command Format** <br>
-1. Words in `UPPER_CASE` are the parameters that are compulsory and will be taken in by the app (e.g. NAME, DATE).
+1. Words in `UPPER_CASE` are  parameters that are compulsory and will be taken in by the app (e.g. NAME, DATE).
 <br>
 2. Items in `SQUARE_BRACKETS` are optional and will not be required in order to perform the command (e.g. [tags], [date]).
 <br>